Check ntp-chronyd

 No NTP server used.

-This message occurs when chronyd is running, and chronyd does (currently) not use any ntp server.
+This message occurs when chronyd is running but does not currently use any NTP server.

 Credits, License